A Lyapunov-Based Small-Gain Theorem for Fixed-Time Stability: Abstract

 \section{Abstract}

 This paper introduces a novel \emph{Lyapunov-based small-gain methodology} for establishing fixed-time stability (FxTS) guarantees in interconnected dynamical systems.
 Specifically, we consider interconnections in which each subsystem admits an individual fixed-time input-to-state stability (ISS) Lyapunov function that certifies FxT-ISS.
 We then show that if a nonlinear small-gain condition is satisfied, then the entire interconnected system is FxTS.
 Our results are analogous to existing Lyapunov-based small-gain theorems developed for asymptotic and finite-time stability, thereby filling an important gap in the stability analysis of interconnected dynamical systems.
-The proposed theoretical tools are further illustrated through analytical and numerical examples, including an application to fixed-time feedback optimization of dynamical systems without time-scale separation between the plant and the controller.
+The proposed theoretical tools are further illustrated through analytical and numerical examples, including the first result on fixed-time feedback optimization of dynamical systems without time-scale separation between the plant and the controller.